-A: No. Our products meet the European E1 and E0 Formaldehyde Emission Standards for Green Flooring.
-The Formaldehyde Emission Standards is less than 0.5 mg/L. Our products have been tested at less than 0.1mg/L. In our manufacturing process we use European adhesives and water based polyurethanes.
+No. Our products meet the European E1 and E0 Formaldehyde Emission Standards for Green Flooring.
+The Formaldehyde Emission Standards is less than 0.5 mg/L. Our products have been tested at less than 0.1mg/L. In our manufacturing process we use European adhesives and water-based polyurethanes.
 In fact, there is less formaldehyde in our product than there is in an apple or in a bottle of beer.

-A: Air.
 The cellular nature of cork means it is full of air.
 Air is a semi-conductor…or in our case, a semi-insulator.
 This allows it to insulate against temperature and sound.
-This makes for warmth underfoot and almost silent footfalls.
+This makes for warmth underfoot and almost silent steps.

-A: A floating floor is to be treated like a high-end laminate floor.
+A Cork floating floor is to be treated the same as hardwood floor.
 You can use a slightly damp mop with a non-abrasive pH neutral floor cleaner.
-Stay away from the heavy duty cleaning products.
-They will dull your finish much faster.
-A glue down tile cork floor is considered “water proof”.
-With this floor you can use more water.
-Again, you should stay away from the stronger concentrations of product.
-You are cleaning “plastic” not cork!
-The polyurethane (a fancy name for plastic) is the product you are cleaning and not wood product.
-Stay away from steam or any products like “oil soaps” – eco friendly products often use coconut oil as the base….this is an oil based soap in disguise.
-Be aware that many floors have been ruined by using oil based soaps – eco friendly or not.
+Stay away from any aggressive cleaning products as they will dull your finish much faster.
+A glue down tile cork floor is considered “water proof” and with this floor you can do a wet mop style of cleaning but do stay away from any aggressive cleaning products.
+You are cleaning the “polyurethane coating” as the surface and not the actual cork product.
+Stay away from steam or any products like “oil soaps” – eco friendly products often use coconut oil as the base.
+This is an oil-based soap in disguise.
+Be aware that many floors have been ruined by using oil-based soaps. eco friendly or not.

 When installing cork tiles to a wall remember that you must start with a “fresh slate”!
 Water based adhesives do not work well when applied to walls that have been previously treated with paint.
 Apply a layer or two of Universal Paint Primer to your walls before you start gluing your tiles.